Dhineshkannan97/httpserver/README.md

 # httpserver
+Introduction
+This is a Java code for web server.
+Running the code
    use this dependency for logger
 <dependencies>
 <dependency>
 <groupId>org.slf4j</groupId>